RobotLeopard86/CacaoEngine/docs/manual/shaders/glsl.md

 } locals;
 ```

+## Texture Bindings
+In Vulkan GLSL, every uniform must have a declared `binding` value (as seen above with the uniform blocks).
+This includes texture samplers.
+They must have distinct binding values from every other binding, so you can't have a `binding=0` in your fragment shader, as that's already assigned to the `CacaoGlobals` uniform block.

 ## Applying the Matrices
 To get the final `gl_Position` value, you should write that assignment as follows:
 ```{code-block} glsl